james093131/Algorithm-Evaluation/README.md

 # Algorithm-Evaluation
-Some Evaluation method for Metaheuristic Algorithm
+Some Evaluation methods for Metaheuristic Algorithm

 1. PCA: Using PCA to make Dimension Reduction and then record the 2D output data.